StCredZero/rsrvtrst_thing/README.md

 ## Architecture

 I am simply using golang as a cache, while storing the sequence values in the database.
+The app is currently designed as a single process multi-threaded server.
+Only one server can cover any given interval of the domain of ordinals.
+Therefore, to scale to multiple servers, by sharding, there would have to be modifications as discussed below.
+That said, this server should be quite fast.

 It's hard to apply architecture including persistence to such a toy problem.
 For one thing, Binet's formula with an extended precision math library, makes any persistence redundant: